EliezerLourenco/BankManagerSim/README.md

-# BankOpsDemo
+# BankManagerSim

-This project, **BankOpsDemo**, is a Java-based simulation that demonstrates the core functionalities of a banking system.
+This project, **BankManagerSim**, is a Java-based simulation that demonstrates the core functionalities of a banking system.
 It provides a basic framework for managing bank accounts, including creating, viewing, editing, and deleting account information.
 The project is designed as a showcase of object-oriented programming principles and Java development skills.

 ## Features